-As Finland assumed the six-month rotating Presidency of the Council of the European Union on 1 July 2019, the high-level work programme [PDF download] published last week outlines its approach to a wide range of key issues including economic, social and environmental sustainability, the digital economy and digital taxation, and the Single Market.
+The Finnish Government's work programme for its Presidency of the Council of the EU includes important positions on EU technology policy, platform regulation, the digital economy, Mobility-as-a-Service and digital taxation.
+Our briefing document outlines the implications for the tech sector.
 As explored in our initial analysis of the implications of the Finnish Council Presidency for the tech sector, these perspectives will form the basis of its policy approach in the coming months and provide the digital sector with an opportunity to engage with a Member State at the forefront of the digital economy.

 Sustainability at the centre of the policy programme

 In line with its theme, ‘Sustainable Europe – Sustainable Future’, multi-sectoral sustainability is addressed at all levels, particularly in relation to supporting the UN’s 2030 Agenda for Sustainable Development (the Sustainable Development Goals).

 Recognising the tech sector’s impact across the economy